Lee Do-hyun: Early life and education

 Lee Do-hyun was born in Seoul, South Korea on April 11, 1995.
-Lee is the eldest son and has a younger brother, Im Dong-hyuk, who has an intellectual disability.
+Lee is the eldest son and has a younger brother, Lim Dong-hyuk, who has an intellectual disability.
 Lee graduated from the Department of Film and Theater at Chung-Ang University.

 Career

+2017–2018: Career beginnings

 Lee Do-hyun made his acting debut in the 2017 black comedy Prison Playbook, in which he portrayed the young version of Jung Kyung-ho's character.

 In 2018, Lee was cast in the romantic television series Still 17 in a supporting role as a member of the high school's rowing club.
 For his performance, he was nominated in the "Character of the Year" category at the 2018 SBS Drama Awards alongside Ahn Hyo-seop and Jo Hyun-sik.
 The same year, Lee also appeared in Clean with Passion for Now, playing the female lead's younger brother and a promising Taekwondo athlete.

+2019: Rising popularity

 In 2019, Lee joined the cast of the dark fantasy television series Hotel del Luna which became one of the highest-rated Korean dramas in cable television.
 He also made a special appearance in tvN's The Great Show.
 Lee starred in Scouting Report, the fifth drama of KBS Drama Specials tenth season, for which he won the "Best Actor in a One-Act/Special/Short Drama Award" at the 33rd KBS Drama Awards.

+2020–present: Transition to lead roles

 In 2020, Lee had his first lead role in the romantic comedy 18 Again, based on the 2009 American film 17 Again.
-His performance in the drama earned him the Best New Actor award in television at the 57th Baeksang Arts Awards. and Best New Actor award at the 7th APAN Star Awards.
+His performance in the drama earned him the Best New Actor award in television at the 57th Baeksang Arts Awards and Best New Actor award at the 7th APAN Star Awards.
 Later that year, he had a starring role in Netflix's Sweet Home, adapted from the webtoon of the same name.
 He received a good response for portraying a cool-headed and cynical character.